edcarp/shell-intermediate-esces/_episodes/02-ssh.md

 We do this by typing our username and password;
-the operating system checks those values against its records, and if they match, runs a shell for us.
+the operating system checks those values against its records, and if they match, we can now launch software such as the shell.

-As we type commands,
-the 1's and 0's that represent the characters we're typing are sent from the keyboard to the shell.
-The shell displays those characters on the screen to represent what we type, and then, if what we typed was a command, the shell executes it and displays its output (if any).

 What if we want to run some commands on another machine, such as the server in the basement that manages our database of experimental results?
 To do this,
 we have to first log in to that machine.
-We call this a [remote login]({{ page.root }}/reference/{{ site.index }}#remote-login).
+We call this a remote login.

-In order for us to be able to login, the remote computer must be running a [remote login server]({{ page.root }}/reference/{{ site.index }}#remote-login-server) and we will run a client program that can talk to that server.
+In order for us to be able to login, the remote computer must be running a remote login server and we will run a client program that can talk to that server.
 The client program passes our login credentials to the remote login server and, if we are allowed to login, that server then runs a shell for us on the